 Choosing Emotionally Unavailable Partners

-Over time, I learned that having a crush isn’t a good reason to get into a relationship.
+Over time, I learned that having a crush isn’t a good enough reason to get into a relationship.
 In fact, it’s during the early stages of infatuation that you need to stay the most alert.
-Always stay rational to ensure you’re not just getting swept up by your hormones.
+Always stay rational to ensure you’re not just getting swept up by your emotions & hormones.

 To be emotionally available, you need to be just that.
 You have to let yourself feel your emotions but not let them cloud your judgment.
 Allow your partner to move through their emotions, empathize with how they feel, & reassure them that their feelings are valid.
 This is also emotional intelligence.
 When you’re emotionally intelligent, you open your heart to love & allow others to open their heart to you without fear.